The Road to Accolay

-Few items sum up French mid-century optimism better than this beautiful hand-thrown pottery vase by Accolay.
+Few items sum up French mid-century optimism better than this beautiful Accolay hand-thrown pottery vase.
 In the 1950s and 60s, a stop-off at the Accolay pottery studio was a ritual for Parisians driving down south to spend summer on the south coast of France.

 Buttons for Dior